On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

-In this case, we employ the modified MFS both for computing the first two IDEs of the deformed ellipse and for generating the first two pairs of complex conjugated ITE trajectories.
-Specifically, we distributed $m_I=20$ nodes on an interior circle with radius $0.2$, $m=51$ collocation points along the boundary of the scatterer and $m=51$ source points on an exterior circle with radius $1.5$.
-The independent initial guesses were chosen as $3\pm0.8i$ and $4+0.8i$ for which the corresponding output is shown in Figure \ref{fig8} within the ranges $n\in[4,32]$ and $n\in[4,20]$, respectively.
-We feel at this point like we have checked enough samples of scatterers all of which admit the same characteristics for IDEs and complex-valued ITE trajectories to finally formulate a more general conjecture below.
+In this case, we employ the modified MFS both for computing the first two DELs of the deformed ellipse and for generating the first two pairs of complex conjugated ITE trajectories.
+Specifically, we distributed $m_I=20$ nodes on an interior circle with radius $0.2$ centered in the origin, $m=51$ collocation points along the boundary of the scatterer and $m=51$ source points on an exterior circle with radius $1.5$.
+The independent initial guesses were chosen as $3\pm0.8\mathrm{i}$ and $4+0.8\mathrm{i}$ for which the corresponding output is shown in \Cref{fig7} within the ranges $n\in[4,32]$ and $n\in[4,20]$, respectively.
+We can still recognize a one-to-one correspondence between DELs and complex-conjugated pairs of complex-valued ITE trajectories as before.